popmedic/go-chanVmutex/README.md

 ## More

 Interested in how to optimize more?
-Check out my research on [GO-DarnDefer](https://github.com/popmedic/go-darndefer)
+Check out my research on [gosh darn defer](https://github.com/popmedic/go-darndefer).